 This test is for students seeking admission in universities abroad at undergraduate or postgraduate levels, and for professional registration purposes.
 It assesses whether you are ready to begin studying or training in an environment where English language is used, and reflects some of the features used in academic study.

-Test format – Listening
+Test format – Listening30 minutes

 You will listen to four recordings of native English speakers and then write your answers to a series of questions.